Gerd Althoff: Ottonian historiography

 Building his argument, Althoff contends that in tenth century Ottonian historiography the liberty to change the "accepted version of truth" was severely restricted in respect of any issues in which the self-defined "good and great" had an interest.
 Changes made at the discretion of the chronicler were not possible.
 It was certainly the case, however, that the "accepted version of truth" might contain whitewashing and emphases that were incorporated to satisfy the expectations of the "good and great".
 Althoff asked about the problems that had triggered the creation of a piece of historiographocal work, and from his conclusions on that point he inferred "a connection between actual concerns at the time when the work was produced and the resulting motives and objectives of the author(s)".
 It was, he pointed out, often crisis situations that prompted religious communities to produce hagiographies and historiographies.
 Numerous anecdotes, dreams and visions, frequently included in tenth century historiography, carry an argumentative kernel of criticism against the powerful.
 Althoff demonstrated that in the historical writings produced at the great monetaries of Quedlinburg and Gandersheim, open criticism of the rulers appeared in instances where rulers had not properly look after the interests of the religious.
-He was also able to adduce the results of new research findings, such as those drawn from various types of "memorial sources" and "conflict research".
+He was also able to adduce the results of new research findings, such as those drawn from various types of "memorial sources" and conflict resolution research.